-The name was changed from Chalet to Vortex, when the former name was disclosed in a New York Times report.
+The numbering sequence continued the earlier Canyon sequence.
+The name was changed from Chalet to Vortex, when the former name was disclosed in a New York Times report in 1979.
 They are also known as AFP-366 series.
-The successor of these satellites were the Mercury geostationary ELINTS.
+When the name Vortex was revealed in 1987, the satellites were renamed Mercury.

-|Type / Application:||ELINT|
+|Type / Application:||SIGINT, COMINT, ELINT|

 |Configuration:||~ 38 m Ø Dish Antenna, 3-Axis-Stabilization|

 |Lifetime:||+25 years (reached #10)|

 |Orbit:||30200 km × 40800 km, 7.00° (typical)|

 |Chalet 8 → Vortex 8 (Mission 7508, OPS 9454)||1978-058A||10.06.1978||CC LC-40||Titan-3(23)C|

 |Vortex 9 (Mission 7509, OPS 1948) (ex Chalet 9)||1979-086A||01.10.1979||CC LC-40||Titan-3(23)C|

 |Vortex 10 → Mercury 10 (Mission 7510, OPS 4029) (ex Chalet 10)||1981-107A||31.10.1981||CC LC-40||Titan-3(23)C|